-These low carb crackers are better than wheat crackers!
-Savory, crispy and flavorful, the almond flour gives them a nutty flavor and a crunchy texture.
+These almond flour crackers are better than wheat crackers!
+Savory, crispy and flavorful, the almond flour gives them a wonderfully nutty flavor.

-These low carb crackers amazed me when I first made them, because I was expecting a compromise, but these are actually better than wheat crackers.
+These keto almond flour crackers amazed me when I first made them.
+I was expecting a compromise, but these are actually better than wheat crackers (seriously!).
+Savory, crispy and very flavorful, the almond flour gives them a wonderfully nutty flavor and a delightful texture.

-It’s one of the challenges of a low carb diet – recreating favorite foods in a low carb version.
-You can’t always make it as good as the original, but in this case, these almond flour low carb crackers are simply amazing!
+It’s one of the big challenges of a low carb or keto diet – recreating favorite foods in a low carb version.
+You can’t always make them as good as the original.
+But in this case, these almond flour crackers are simply amazing!
+And they are also way healthier than wheat flour crackers.

-They are also very good topped with a little butter and cheese – I used to do that with Ritz crackers back in my high carb days, and I really missed it.
-It’s good to finally have a low carb substitute!
+They are also very good topped with a little butter and cheese.
+I used to do that with Ritz crackers back in my high carb days, and I really missed it.
+It’s good to finally have a healthy and keto substitute!

-Store leftovers in an airtight container in the fridge and place them in a 350-oven for 5 minutes to re-crisp before serving – these low carb crackers lose their crispness when stored, but reheat briefly and they’re as good as on the first day.
+Store leftovers in an airtight container in the fridge for up to a week.
+Place them in a 350-oven for 5 minutes to re-crisp before serving.
+These almond flour crackers do lose their crispness when stored.
+But reheat them briefly and they’re as good as on the first day.

 Low Carb Crackers